PhilipQuirke/verified_transformers/mixed_model.md

 ![A2QuantaMap](./assets/ins1_mix_d6_l3_h4_t40K_s372001QuantaAtP18.svg?raw=true "A2 Quanta Map")

 From this quanta map, we see:
-- Two attention heads (P18L0H1 and P18L0H2) form a virtual node together and performs the A2.BA, A2.BS and A2.NS tasks.
+- Two attention heads (P18L0H1 and P18L0H2) form a virtual node together and performs the A2.SA, A2.SD and A2.ND tasks.
   - Its output is used (shared) in Add, Sub and Neg question predictions.
   - TODO: How is the output data represented?
+- The SS (Use Sum 9), MZ and NZ (Sum to Zero) sub-tasks are **not** used in this model:
+  - The model has optimised them out - It now relies on the accurate Dn.STm/MTm/NTm values instead
+  - (A deprecated Paper 2 hypothesis raised this possibility)
+- The SC (Carry 1), MB and NB (Borrow one) ssub-tasks are used in **some** answer digits:
+  - The model has optimised out some instances - It now relies on the accurate Dn.STm/MTm/NTm values instead
+  - (A deprecated Paper 2 hypothesis raised this possibility)
-- One attention head (P18L0H0) performs the A1.MC and A1.BO tasks.
+- One attention head (P18L0H0) performs the A1.SC, A1.MB and A1.NB tasks.
-  - TODO: Create a "NEG" version of the BO task, and test to see if this node does this task too.
-  - Its output is used (shared) in Add, Sub and (maybe) Neg question predictions.
+  - Its output is used (shared) in Add, Sub and Neg question predictions.
-  - TODO: How is the output data represented?
-- With BA/BS/NS and MC/BO/TBA data available, the model needs perfectly accurate DnCm/TBA/TBA information:
+- The model needs perfectly accurate Dn.STm/MTm/NTm information:
-  - Assume the perfectly accurate DnCm/TBA/TBA information is calculated in early token positions.
+  - Assume the perfectly accurate Dn.STm/MTm/NTm information is calculated in early token positions.
-  - To be accurate, at this token position (P18), the model must pull in D2C3/TBA/TBA information.
+  - To be accurate, at the P18 token position, the model must pull in D2.ST3/MT3/NT3 information.
-  - TODO: Which nodes pull in the D2C3/TBA/TBA information?
+  - TODO: Which nodes pull in the D2.ST3/MT3/NT3 information?
 - Two attention heads are specific to Add (e.g. P18L1H2, P18L1H3).
   - Both attend to the = token, which is when the sign (+ or -) is calculated.
   - TODO: Is this where the output from the P18L0H* are "filtered" to promote ADD-specific data?